SriLakshmiSoujanya/Fraud-detection/README.md

-# Automated Fraud Detection & Analysis System
+Automated Fraud Detection & Analysis System

 This project implements an end-to-end automated system for detecting and analyzing fraudulent SMS and email messages.
 Users can submit suspicious messages through a simple form, and the system uses an AI model to classify them.
-The results are then logged and visualized in a real-time Power BI dashboard.
+The results are then logged, user feedback is collected, and everything is visualized in a real-time Power BI dashboard.

 The entire workflow is orchestrated using the Microsoft Power Platform (SharePoint, Power Automate, and Power BI).